tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 this has happened.

 The question is whether this transaction should be kept track of in the mempool?
-We can still store it in the cache so that we don't run `CheckTx` on it agan.
+We can still store it in the cache so that we don't run `CheckTx` on it again.
 However, there might not be the need to store all the peers that have sent us this transaction.

 Now, if we want to differentiate further reasons of why this transaction is sent to a node (whether it is a sign of malice or not),